astronomer/docs/astro/airflow-api.md

 ## Step 3: Make an Apache Airflow® API request

-You can execute requests against any endpoint that is listed in the [Airflow REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
+You can execute requests against any endpoint that is listed in the [Apache Airflow® REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).

 To make a request based on Airflow documentation, make sure to: